+The WIPP facility has several effluent air monitoring stations, designated as Stations A, B, C, and H (Figure 5-1):

+- Station A samples represent unfiltered air exiting from the exhaust shaft. - Station B samples represent high-efficiency particulate air (HEPA)-filtered air exiting from the exhaust shaft. - Station C samples represent HEPA-filtered exhaust from the Waste Handling Building to the atmosphere. - Station H samples represent unfiltered air exiting from the exhaust shaft and the 700-C fan ductwork.

-The WIPP facility has two effluent air monitoring stations, designated as Stations B and C. Station B samples represent HEPA-filtered exhaust air from the underground repository to the surface atmosphere, which is the present ventilation configuration since the February 2014 radiological event.
-An auxiliary parallel set of filters, the Interim Ventilation System (IVS), was installed and tested in CY 2016 to increase the filtered exhaust capacity required for restart of waste emplacement.
-A high-capacity ventilation filtration system, the New Filter Building (NFB), is being designed to replace the IVS and allow return to normal mining and disposal operations.
-The Station A sampler, no longer a designated effluent point, is currently being used to assess radionuclide concentrations in unfiltered exhaust from the repository.
-Station C samples represent HEPA-filtered exhaust from the Waste Handling Building (WHB) to the atmosphere.
+An auxiliary parallel set of filters, the Interim Ventilation System (IVS), was installed and tested in calendar year (CY) 2016 to increase the filtered exhaust capacity required for restart of waste emplacement.
+In CY 2018, the Supplement Ventilation System (SVS) was constructed.
+The SVS began operation in CY 2019.
+The SVS consists of an auxiliary fan installed in the S-90 drift to provide additional ventilation air to the underground.
+Use of the SVS minimizes dust particulate loading on the underground ventilation system's HEPA filtration units since the construction split will take clean air from the surface and will exhaust salt dust laden air out the Salt Handling Shaft (SHS).
+This location is classified as a Potential Impact Category (PIC) 4 source in accordance with ANSI/HPS N13.1-1999 since the potential to emit is less than or equal to 0.0001 fraction of the allowable limit.
+When in operation, the SHS is monitored by a portable air sampler.
+A high-capacity ventilation filtration system, the Safety Significant Confinement Ventilation System (SSCVS), is being designed to replace the IVS and allow return to normal mining and disposal operations.

 The WIPP facility uses skid-mounted fixed air samplers (FAS) at each effluent monitoring station to collect representative samples of airborne particulates.
-Sample filters are collected at the Station B FAS on a daily basis.
+Sample filters are collected at the Stations A, B, and H FAS on a daily basis or more frequent depending on ventilation configuration changes.
 Station C FAS filters are collected weekly, and as needed.
-Filters from both monitoring stations are typically analyzed for gross alpha and beta activity, and re-counted after short-lived naturallyoccurring radioactivity has decayed.
+These locations are considered a PIC 3 source since the dose has the potential to emit radiological contaminants greater than 0.0001 percent and less than or equal to 0.01 percent of the allowable limit in accordance with ANSI/HPS N13.1-1999.
+Filters from these monitoring stations are typically analyzed for gross alpha and beta activity, and re-counted after short-lived naturally-occurring radioactivity (e.g., isotopes of Radon) has decayed.
 The radioactivity-screened sample filters are then composited and submitted to the WIPP Laboratories for isotopic analysis.
+Generally,

-The list of analytes for the WIPP Effluent Monitoring Program includes 90Sr, 137Cs, ^{233/234}U, 238U, 238Pu, ^{239/240}Pu, and 241Am.
-Generally, Station B samples are composited monthly, and Station C samples are composited quarterly.
-The results are reported annually in the ASER, summarized in the Annual Periodic Confirmatory Measurement NESHAP Compliance Report, and reported every other year (on an annual basis) in the Biennial Environmental Compliance Report (BECR).
+Station A, B, and H samples are composited monthly, and Station C samples are composited quarterly.
+For the purposes of measuring emissions from the Exhaust Shaft, Station A and Station H data will be compared and the more conservative value will be used when calculating release values from the Exhaust Shaft.
+The results are reported annually in the Annual Periodic Confirmatory Measurement National Emission Standards for Hazardous Air Pollutants (NESHAP) Compliance Report, summarized in the ASER, and reported every other year (on an annual basis) in the Biennial Environmental Compliance Report (BECR).

+Figure 5-1 - Location of Effluent Monitoring Locations